su-nikunj/homelab/README.md

 ```bash
 flux check --pre
 ```
 3. Generate a ssh key on `sage` for bootstraping FluxCD with SSH directly instead of using a Personal Access Token.
+Copy the same keys on `herald`.
 ```bash
 ssh-keygen -t ed25519 -C "flux-deploy-key" -f ~/.ssh/flux-deploy-key -N ""
 ```